 Programs on offer range from certificates to doctoral degrees and 3 universities are rated among the best 100 in the country by US News.
-The accounting program at the University of Missouri’s Trulaske College of Business was awarded 11th place nationwide by the Public Accounting Report’s 2013 survey of accounting professors.
+The financial accounting program at the University of Missouri’s Trulaske College of Business was awarded 11th place nationwide by the Public Accounting Report’s 2013 survey of accounting professors.

 Other prestigious options include the Washington University in St. Louis and St. Louis University, both rated highly by US News and Businessweek.
 As a prospective accountant, you have great opportunities to hit the ground running by studying in Missouri.

 Tips for Choosing the Right Accounting Program

 A successful accounting career starts with a solid education involving both advanced theoretical knowledge and practical experience.
 It is no wonder that many shy away from the challenges and responsibilities that accountants face routinely in their profession.

 However, there are as many rewards as there are difficulties on this path.
 Ultimately, CPA candidates will find that a good accounting program will go a long way!

 First, you should make sure that the program you choose is NASBA and AACBS-accredited.
 Furthermore, it should offer you the possibility to sit for the CPA exam if you wish to do so.

 Apart from national rankings, try to look at other indicators of the program’s quality.
 These can include student evaluations, CPA exam pass rates, and faculty credentials.